byronbytes/Tasks/README.md

 2. Download Tasks from the **Releases** tab.
 3. Extract the `.zip` and execute the executable `.exe` file.
 After that, Tasks will launch.

-The dependencies must be kept in the same folder, we are working on a fix for this.
+The dependencies must be kept in the same folder for now.

 ## Contribution
 To contribute to this project, please read [**CONTRIBUTING**](https://github.com/LiteTools/Tasks/blob/master/docs/CONTRIBUTING.md) first.